srivera1/ldd3_training/FPGA/README.md

-# FPGA additions to ldd3 Training -Linux Device Drivers-
+# DMA drivers

 ## Introduction

-kernel drivers for training how to access digital hardware at the PL side from a ZYNQ SoC.
+In this section, examples of device driver to hadle a DMA to pass data from the PS to the PL are proposed.

 ## FPGA applications